 How to Downgrade Chrome on Windows 10 Pro

-The trouble is downgrading Chrome is not so easy because Google is brutal about keeping Chrome up to date.
-I searched Google and none of the suggestions worked, so we had to brute force it with these steps.
+The trouble is downgrading Chrome is not easy.
+Google is brutal about keeping Chrome up to date.
+I searched Google for how to “downgrade chrome”, but none of the suggestions worked.

 - Navigate to Add or Remove Programs